Brand management: History

 The earliest origins of branding can be traced to pre-historic times.
-The practice may have first begun with the branding of farm animals in the middle East in the neolithic period.
+The practice may have first begun with the branding of farm animals in the middle East in the Neolithic period.
 Stone Age and Bronze Age cave paintings depict images of branded cattle.
 Egyptian funerary artwork also depicts branded animals.
 Over time, the practice was extended to marking personal property such as pottery or tools, and eventually some type of brand or insignia was attached to goods intended for trade.

 Around 4,000 years ago, producers began by attaching simple stone seals to products which, over time, were transformed into clay seals bearing impressed images, often associated with the producer's personal identity thus giving the product a personality.
 Bevan and Wengrow have argued that branding became necessary following the urban revolution in ancient Mesopotamia in the 4th century BCE, when large-scale economies started mass-producing commodities such as alcoholic drinks, cosmetics and textiles.
 These ancient societies imposed strict forms of quality control over commodities, and also needed to convey value to the consumer through branding.
 Diana Twede has argued that the "consumer packaging functions of protection, utility and communication have been necessary whenever packages were the object of transactions" (p.
 107).
 She has shown that amphorae used in Mediterranean trade between 1500 and 500 BCE exhibited a wide variety of shapes and markings, which provided information for purchasers during exchange.
-Systematic use of stamped labels dates appears to date from around the fourth century BCE.
+Systematic use of stamped labels dates from around the fourth century BCE.
 In a largely pre-literate society, the shape of the amphora and its pictorial markings functioned as a brand, conveying information about the contents, region of origin and even the identity of the producer which were understood to convey information about product quality.

 A number of archaeological research studies have found extensive evidence of branding, packaging and labelling in antiquity.
 Archaeologists have identified some 1,000 different Roman potters' marks of the early Roman Empire, suggesting that branding was a relatively widespread practice.

 In Pompeii (circa 35 CE), Umbricius Scauras, a manufacturer of fish sauce (also known as garum) was branding his amphora which travelled across the entire Mediterranean.
 Mosaic patterns in the atrium of his house were decorated with images of amphora bearing his personal brand and quality claims.
 The mosaic comprises four different amphora, one at each corner of the atrium, and bearing labels as follows: